-For nearly a century, Chicago scientists have explored the deep universe of sleep.
+For nearly a century, UChicago scientists have explored the deep universe of sleep.

 “I feel like a lab rat,” says Ruben Rodriguez.
 He looks a little beleaguered, smiling up from the bed where soon he’ll be asleep, while next door, in a room smelling of coffee and humming with computers, a sleep tech will spend long, small hours monitoring his breathing and brain activity, his eye movements and muscle tone, the oxygen and carbon dioxide levels in his blood.